We have all heard of needing a vacation

 A dull persistent pain that is usually felt when your body is at rest.
 Aches generally feel better after you start moving and warm up the muscles.

 A numbing sensation or loss of feeling when a nerve is pinched.
-Once the source of the pinching is found and alleviated, the sensation should subside.
+Once the source of the pinching is found and alleviated, the sensation should improve.

 When muscles are contracted, affecting circulation.
 Cold muscles are often helped by moving around and increasing blood flow to the cold areas.